HoggTruman/crypto-toy-project/README.md

   - **days** (_optional_):
     - integer of number of days of data to be plotted
     - plots entire history by default

+### Coin vs Coin History
+Obtains the full history for the requested coin-coin pair

+NEEDS UPDATING